p-hss/p-hss.github.io/_pages/about.md

 - __Interpretable AI__ methods for making deep neural networks more transparent.
 Especially for high-stakes predictions of extreme events, it is important to infer how the black-box models such as neural networks arrive at their forecast.

-- __Generalization under distribution shifts__ of machine leanring models.
+- __Generalization under distribution shifts__ of machine learning models.
 When modelling climate phenomena and many other real-world problems the data distribution which was seen during training might undergo shifts which leads to out-of-sample predictions.
 Ensuring that the ML model does not violate first principles, e.g., such as physical conservation laws, is a crucial and challenging problem.